grey-elf/dm/docs/vr/2-kron-hills.md

 6 | 2d8 farmers (**commoners**) out working the fields | Indifferent
 7 | A party of 1 **xvart speaker**\* and 2d6 **xvarts**\* out to hunt or plunder a farm for food | Indifferent 8 | An abandoned farmstead sits in a state of disrepair.
-It is not immediately obvious how long it has spent uninhabited. | — 9 | 1d6+1 locals (**commoners**) harvesting a growth of [tanbrosh](#tanbrosh).
+It is not immediately obvious how long it has spent uninhabited. | — 9 | 1d6+1 local humans (**bandits**) harvesting a growth of [tanbrosh](#tanbrosh).
 They have fallen on hard times and in their desperation are hoping to sell the plant to an unscrupulous group in Verbobonc. | Indifferent
 10 | A family of 1d4+1 halflings (**commoners**) out on their normal daily routine | Friendly

 \* Appears in *Volo's Guide to Monsters*

 ### Outsiders

+#### Kron Hills Outsiders

 d6 | Encounter
 --- | ---
-1 | 1d3 dwarf **nobles** from deep in the Lortmil Mountains with 1d4 local **gnome scouts**, prospecting for minerals 2 | A travelling troupe of 1d6 + 2 halfling **bards** from Furyondy are touring the villages in the hills in an attempt to forestall an upcoming performance in Enstad.
+1 | 1d3 dwarf **nobles** from deep in the Lortmil Mountains with 1d4 local **gnome scouts**\*, prospecting for minerals 2 | A travelling troupe of 1d6 + 2 halfling **bards**\*\* from Furyondy are touring the villages in the hills in an attempt to forestall an upcoming performance in Enstad
 3 | A friendly adventuring party of 1d6 + 1 characters of varying races, classes, and levels (average level 1d4 + 2).
 They share information about their recent travels.
 4 | The corpse of an adventurer that carries an intact explorer’s pack and lies atop a longsword 5 | 1d2 human merchants (**commoners**) from Verbobonc leading 1d4 **mules** or 1d4 **ponies** making sales to the inhabitants of the hills.
 They have been out in the hills for some time and are planning on returning to Verbobonc soon since they are running low on wares.
 6 | 1d3 + 2 grey elf emissaries (**nobles**) on **riding horses** with an escort of 1d10 grey elf **guards** from Celene, bound for Veluna via Verbobonc.
 They have lost their way through the hills by avoiding the main road in hope of escaping the notice of Iuz's forces.

+\* Appears in Appendix X (TODO: Include statblock in site and link from here)
+\*\* Appears in *Volo's Guide to Monsters*

 ### Viscounty

-dX | Encounter
+d6 | Encounter
 --- | ---
-1 | Viscounty militia outpost
-2 | Viscounty road patrol on horseback
-3 | Viscounty road patrol on foot
-4 | Viscounty patrol defeated by Iuzite forces
+1 | A Viscounty road patrol on horseback, comprised of 2d4 **guards** on as many **riding horses** 2 | A Viscounty road patrol on foot, comprised of 1d6+2 **scouts** 3 | A fortified Viscounty militia outpost, with an attached stable.
+It is occupied by 1d4+1 **guards** and a **veteran** commander, with a further 2d4 **guards** out on patrol during daytime hours or at the outpost with the rest after dark.
+4 | A Viscounty watchtower with a high vantage atop a hill.
+It is occupied by 1d4 **scouts** and 1d2 **archer**\* commanders, with a further 1d6+2 **scouts** out on patrol during daytime hours or at the watchtower with the rest after dark.
+5 | The remnants of a Viscounty patrol defeated by Iuzite forces.
+Roll 1d2 on this table to determine the patrol whose bodies are found, then use the [Iuzite Encounters table](#iuzite-encounters) to determine the Iuzite forces that bested the patrol, with half of the Iuzites being killed in the encounter (on a 1, roll again and the combat took place in an Iuzite camp).
+6 | A Viscounty fortification overtaken by Iuz's forces.
+Roll 1d2+2 on this table to determine the sort of fortification captured, its inhabitants all either killed or captured.
+Then use the [Iuzite Encounters table](#iuzite-encounters) to determine the Iuzite forces that have taken control, with half of them being killed in the attack (on a 1, roll again and the Iuzites have already established a camp around the captured structure).

+\* Appears in *Volo's Guide to Monsters*

 ### Utreshimon